Asked and answered: What readers want to know about the election

 The 2020 election will be like no other, as the novel coronavirus continues to affect everything from the structure of debates and campaign events to how Americans can vote.
 The rules around mail-in and absentee ballots as well as President Trump’s frequent assertions that the outcome of the election could be unknown for months have confused many people.

-So far, The Washington Post has collected and organized TK questions from readers about this challenging election season.
+So far, The Washington Post has collected and organized 173 questions from readers about this challenging election season.
 Many of the questions fall into common themes, and this guide provides links to reporting that holds the answers to those frequently referenced topic areas.
 We are updating the guide twice a day, and the topics are reordered below with the most frequently asked election questions.

 You can keep asking us questions here.